GENERATION AND CHARACTERIZATION

 Among the Celulosa business’ projects, one is responsible for valorizing non-hazardous industrial waste, such as effluent treatment plant sludge, lime sludge, dregs, grits, lime kiln purges, slaked lime, fine ashes and coarse ash, concentrating more than 82% of the waste generation of Pulp plants.
 The recovery project considers the beneficial application of waste as a soil improver in areas degraded by agricultural activity, which to date has valued more than 120,000 tons of waste and improved more than 3,700 hectares.

 In the Biopackaging business, its main waste corresponds to sludge from the Cordillera plant effluent treatment plant, which is valued in its entirety for composting processes, a fundamental input for the improvement of degraded soils.
-More than 50,000 tons were recovered in 2023.
+The initiative addressed the management of 1,550 metric tons of paper sludge per month, optimizing its transportation and exploring recovery strategies.
+Thanks to this project, sludge disposal in landfills will reduce from 18,606 tons in 2021 to 0 tons in 2024.

 ZERO WASTE PERFORMANCE GOAL